okpy/ok/README.md

 Testing the Installation
 ------------------------
 * Run `./run_tests`.
-For a successful installation, all tests should pass (55 for client, 32 for server).
+For a successful installation, all tests should pass.

 Starting the Server
 -------------